weissli/MaxLift/README.md

 - **Data Portability:** Export and import your data as JSON files for backup and restore.

 ## Screenshots

-*(You can add the screenshots you provided in the chat by saving them to an `assets` folder and updating the links below)*

 | Main Screen | Exercise Log & History |
 | :---: | :---: |
 | <img src="assets/main_screen.jpg" width="300" alt="Main Screen" /> | <img src="assets/log_history.jpg" width="300" alt="Log & History" /> |